JimmyHeartbreaker/myrpi/README.md

 # myrpi
 This is a project for developing prototype applications for my custom distro built ontop of open embedded layer.
 Targetting raspberry-pi 4b

 Starfield is an app that renders a basic starfield as you move through it.
+Uses ARM Neon SIMD library.

 Helloworld demonstrates some x86 and Arm assembly